 “There is nothing outside of the movie.
 There is only the movie and the present registering of it from ‘within’ the movie.”

-In this three-dimensional movie, when the thoughts are seen for what they are and not being lost in their contents, the identification with the character is noticed ‘within’ the movie.
+In this three-dimensional movie, when the thoughts are seen for what they are instead of being lost in their contents, the identification with the character is noticed ‘within’ the movie.
 All the problems and happenings can be watched, but they are no longer ‘my’ problems.
 They just appear and disappear as the part of the flow of life.
 There is no ‘I’ to stick to.
-Even if the thoughts of ‘my’ problems appear, sooner or later noticing happens, and the ‘me’ disappears from the nothingness where it came from.
+Even if the thoughts of ‘my problems’ appear, sooner or later noticing happens, and the ‘me’ disappears from the nothingness where it came from.